Skip to main content

 Hours: 5:00 am - 10:30 pm.

-🗣️ User Experience: It is considered the best lounge in the airport.
+It's considered the best lounge at the airport.
 Travelers praise it as a "wonderful and relaxing space."
-They highlight the high quality of the food and drinks (with ceviche and tortilla stations), the comfort of the seating, and the friendliness of the staff.
-Although it can get crowded, its size and offerings make it a true refuge worth visiting.
+They highlight the high quality of food and drink (with ceviche and tortilla stations), comfortable seating, and friendly staff.
+There are specific complaints about growing overcrowding that compromises the expected tranquility of a Flagship lounge, with tables taking time to be cleaned, and some cases of disappointment at paying the USD 150 without being eligible otherwise.
+Still, its size and offerings make it a true refuge worth visiting.

 American Airlines Admirals Club

-Access: With an Admirals Club or Alaska Lounge+ membership, first or business class passengers of American Airlines and Oneworld airlines, ConciergeKey passengers, AAdvantage Platinum/Platinum Pro/Executive Platinum members, Emerald or Sapphire members, users of Citi/AAdvantage Executive cards, U.S. military personnel (in uniform), or by paying at the door (USD 79.00).
+Access: With Admirals Club or Alaska Lounge+ membership, first class or business class passengers of American Airlines and Oneworld airlines, ConciergeKey passengers, AAdvantage Platinum/Platinum Pro/Executive Platinum, Emerald or Sapphire members, Citi/AAdvantage Executive cardholders, active U.S. military (in uniform), or paying at the door (USD79.00).

-Services: Complimentary food and drinks, bar, Wi-Fi, showers.
+Services: Complimentary food and beverages, bar, Wi-Fi, showers.

-🗣️ User Experience: The general opinion is that it is extremely overcrowded, often more uncomfortable than the terminal.
-Complaints focus on the poor quality and limited variety of food, dirtiness (including cockroaches), and bad smell.
-The staff receives mixed reviews, and many feel the day pass does not justify the experience.
-Some military personnel report access issues if not in uniform, despite the policies.
+The general opinion is that it's extremely crowded, often more uncomfortable than the terminal.
+Complaints focus on the poor quality and limited variety of food (cold scrambled eggs, generic deli meats), dirtiness, and bad odors.
+Staff receive mixed reviews, and many feel the day pass does not justify the experience.
+The D30 location is noted by several users as newer and better maintained than D15.
+Some military members report access issues if not in uniform, despite policies.

 American Express The Centurion Lounge